pranigopu/computerVision/videoProcessing/workingNotes.md

 ```

 Hence, a solution was to prefix the commands with `cmd /c` (note that `cmd` is a command while `/c` is an option within this command); to see information on `cmd`, enter `cmd /?` in Command Prompt.
 According to this information, `cmd` starts a new instance of the Windows XP command interpreter, whereas `/c` carries out the command specified by the following string and then terminates.
 This fixed the issue previously seen.

+# Use of `sys` in my video processing programs
+I aim to pass the file name (without extension) as an argument to a video-processing Python script, so that I can make the script more generalisable while also being able to use the command history to access previous calls to the Python script (without having to re-enter the file name in, for example, a runtime input).
+To learn more about the `sys` module, click [here](https://github.com/pranigopu/computerVision/blob/main/information.md#sys).

+Specifically for my purpose, `sys.argv[0]` gives the first string after the `python` command, which would be the Python file's name. `sys.argv[1]` gives the second string after the `python` command, which would be any argument passed after the Python file's name.
+Note that all command line arguments are taken as strings.